biolink/biolink-model/docs/index.md

  * [iri](iri.md) - An IRI for an entity.
 This is determined by the id using expansion rules.
  * [name](name.md) - A human-readable name for an attribute or entity.
  * [relation](relation.md)
+ * [routes of delivery](routes_of_delivery.md) - the method or process of administering a pharmaceutical compound to achieve a therapeutic effect in humans or animals.
  * [source](source.md)
  * [type](type.md)
      * [category](category.md) - Name of the high level ontology class in which this entity is categorized.
 Corresponds to the label for the biolink entity type class.